MokkeMeguru/cloverage-experiments/README.md

 isolated code is not watched by cloverage.

-e.g. the namespace ~cloverage-experiment.error~ is the below code.
+e.g. the namespace #'cloverage-experiment.error is the below code.

 ```clojure
 (ns cloverage-experiment.utils.error)